 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

 If you are planning a trip to Bali, you should be super excited for what is ahead.
 Think delicious food, verdant rice fields, stunning beaches and coastlines, friendly locals and cheap massages.
-This will explain everything you need to know when planning a trip to Bali.
+Bali is one of the most popular destinations in the world and it is for good reason!
+This article will explain everything you need to know when planning a trip to Bali.

 Tourist Visa for Bali